 Governor Lee’s Executive Order No. 15 modified the job search requirement for weekly certifications.
 The Executive Order temporarily allows for work search requirements to be modified so that an unemployment insurance claimant can satisfy requirements simply by creating and maintaining their reemployment plan, creating and maintaining a searchable and active resume, completing a career profile in Jobs4TN.gov, or any other good-faith reemployment strategy reasonably expected to result in reemployment after the health emergency ends.
 These modifications are only applicable to those who cannot return to work due to the COVID related exemptions already shared in other guidance.

 Can I get Pandemic Unemployment Assistance (PUA) for a coronavirus business closure?

-The CARES Act will provide benefits to those who qualify for Pandemic Unemployment Assistance which is similar to Disaster Unemployment Assistance.
-The Federal CARES Act provides additional Unemployment Insurance (UI) benefits to Tennesseans impacted by the COVID-19 health emergency.
+The American Rescue Plan Act will provide benefits to those who qualify for Pandemic Unemployment Assistance which is similar to Disaster Unemployment Assistance.
+The American Rescue Plan Act provides additional Unemployment Insurance (UI) benefits to Tennesseans impacted by the COVID-19 health emergency.
 The new federal law provides:

-• Pandemic Unemployment Compensation - An additional $600 per week, on top of regular benefits, to all UI recipients; and,
+• Federal Pandemic Unemployment Compensation - An additional $300 per week,in addition to regular benefits, to most UI recipients; and,

 I am already receiving UI.
 How will this program assist me?